A Note from the Publisher

 For those not well acquainted with but interested in Christianity and its true historic beliefs, you will find a straightforward declaration of the Gospel of Jesus Christ.
 This is the Gospel that leads to the eternal and abundant life our God always intended for mankind, through the saving and sanctifying work of Jesus Christ.
 For the committed Christian, you will find an edifying presentation of the true Gospel and of sound doctrine.

 The book is a balanced and Biblical portrait of the Virgin Mary.
 It is a relevant study clarifying Mary’s role and significance.

 Mary, mother of our Lord and Savior, Jesus Christ, just cannot seem to get a fair shake.
 On the one hand, you have members of traditional churches who ascribe a level of adoration to her that is simply blasphemy.
 On the other hand, you have some reactionary Christians who are almost dismissive as to her role as the earthly mother of Jesus.

-There is only one fair assessment of who Mary, wife of Joseph the carpenter was, and that is a godly woman who is truly blessed, even nearly two millennium after her death.
-And that assessment can be found in one place: God’s word, the Bible.
+There is only one fair assessment of who Mary, wife of Joseph the carpenter was, and that is a godly woman who is truly blessed, even nearly two millennia after her death.
+And that assessment can be found in one place: God’s Word, the Bible.
 Not in the vain teachings of men nor in the opinions of pundits and prognosticators.
-Rather, in the books of the Bible beginning with a prophecy found in Isaiah 7:14 and later fulfilled in the gospels.
+Rather, in the books of the Bible beginning with a prophecy found in Isaiah 7:14 and later fulfilled in the Gospels.